9 Best Charities That Combat Pediatric (Childhood) Cancer (Complete 2023 List)

 What they do:

-The National Children’s Cancer Society helps families battling childhood cancer by offering emotional, financial, and educational support.
+The National Children’s Cancer Society helps families battling pediatric cancer by offering emotional, financial, and educational support.
 Their financial aid programs assist families with some of the costs associated with cancer treatment.
 For example, their Transportation Assistance Fund helps families pay for travel and lodging expenses if they need to seek treatment away from home.
 Furthermore, their Family Support Program pairs families with a case manager who offers practical and emotional support to families throughout their cancer journey.
-In addition, their Beyond the Cure program helps families navigate life after cancer by providing tailored long-term assessments, as well as offering college scholarship opportunities.
+In addition, their Beyond the Cure program helps families navigate life after cancer by providing tailored long-term assessments and college scholarship opportunities.

 🚀